By Daniel Yang, Translation and Chinese Marketing Expert

 RED is one of the hottest Chinese social media platforms in 2022 where users share their opinions on all aspects of life – food, fashion, travel, lifestyle and much more.
 The RED community involves a large number of Key Opinion Leaders (KOL) and Key Opinion Consumers (KOC) where information spreads via word of mouth (or posts on RED).
 With the huge number of users and advanced recommendation system, RED will take your brand to your target audiences promptly.
 Similar to Instagram, RED lets users post photos and recommend their own experience of places.

 Fiona Wang, Digital Marketing Specialist at Chin, is also a KOC and has over 2,000 followers on RED.
 Her posts on Melbourne tours regularly generate over 5,000 views.
-Take a look at her most recent post about a Yarra River boat trip, which had 8,334 views and 235 likes, and you will get a sense of what this platform looks like and how you can potentially benefit from it.
+Take a look at her recent post about a Yarra River boat trip, which had 8,334 views and 235 likes, and you will get a sense of what this platform looks like and how you can potentially benefit from it.
+Fiona Wang, Digtal Marketing Specialist at Chin, is also a KOC, and her posts on Melbourne tours regularly generate over 5,000 views.

 Market to your local Chinese audience